krnveersharma/Statuses/Readme.md

 ### 6. Database

-- Ensure your PostgreSQL database is running and matches the schema described above.
+- Ensure your PostgreSQL database is running and matches the schema described below.
 - You can use Supabase or a local Postgres instance.